michanto/cdk-orchestration/README.md

 <!--END STABILITY BANNER-->

+## Documentation
+Docs are published at [Construct Hub](https://constructs.dev/packages/@michanto/cdk-orchestration) in a usable format.

 ## Tasks - Orchestration custom resources.
 CloudFormation is normally used for provisioning resources.
 However, CloudFormation itself is a powerful orchestration engine.
 The CDK gives us the opportunity to run CustomResources as tasks.
 Similar to CDK Tiggers, Tasks can return values (attributes)